Issued memberships

 - open a sale for the client;

-- add a service or an unpaid appointment;
+- add a service or unpaid appointment;

 - if the system has already applied a matching membership, just save the sale;